fogine/couchbase-odm/README.md

 -------------------
 `npm install kouchbase-odm@rc.3`

-**Note:** CouchbaseODM is in "release candidate" stage.
 Please, fill a bug report at [issues](https://github.com/fogine/couchbase-odm/issues) page if you find any.
 Also, feedback and suggestions are more than welcome.

 Features